alan-if/alan/BUILDING.md

 generation tools and uses some non-standard libraries for unit testing, Windows GUI etc.

-You could go for the autotools that are available on Unix platforms but I have always felt that they are too powerful and complex for my projects.
+One could go for the autotools that are available on Unix platforms but I have always felt that they are too powerful and complex for my projects.
 I might be wrong.
 But also they are not available on non-*ix platforms, so historically it has not been an option for the Alan build suite.